 The Cannabis Industry is developing rapidly in Zambia and there is plenty of opportunity for investors looking to make a mark.

 Cannabis is known as Zam-Blaze, chwang, or dobo in Zambia and has the third highest number (per capita) of cannabis users in the world.
+The name Zam-Blaze has become synonymous with Zambia’s cannabis culture, reflecting both traditional use and the plant’s rising economic potential.
+Its popularity underscores how Zam-Blaze is not just a slang term but also a brand identity in Zambia’s cannabis narrative, increasingly used by media, policymakers, and investors alike.
 Currently, the country has only legalized the cultivation of medical cannabis and its export.
 This article will take you through everything you need to know about becoming a licensed cannabis producer in Zambia.

 Zambia’s economy is largely dependent on agriculture and tourism and the recent legalization of the cultivation of cannabis could be a boon for both industries.
 The cannabis industry is still in its infancy due to the government’s heavy restrictions and no future plans to change but it has enormous potential.